The pro-innovation framework

 |---|---|

-For organisations operating in both UK and EU markets, understanding the differences between these frameworks is critical.
+For organisations operating in both UK and EU markets, the differences between these frameworks are material.

 |---|---|---|